 TAMPA, Fla.
 (WFLA) — Health officials are warning people about unsafe levels of bacteria found in the water at a local beach.

-The Hillsborough County Health Department on Tuesday issued a health advisory for Bahia Beach based on the criteria for enterococci bacteria recommended by the EPA.
+The Hillsborough County Health Department on Wednesday issued a health advisory for E.G. Simmons Park Beach and Davis Island Beach on the criteria for enterococci bacteria recommended by the EPA.

 Samples taken at the beach on Monday was above the threshold for enterococci bacteria.
 The health department said this should be considered a potential risk to the bathing public.